 Tips for Passing the CPA Exam

-- Focus on weak areas and review accounting coursework regularly.
+- Regularly review accounting coursework

 These additional sections provide more insights and practical tips to help CPA candidates succeed in their journey.